janhonkys/TODO_List_Spring_Vue/README.md

 - Completed: A boolean value indicating whether the todo item is completed or not.

 ## Backend Functions
+The connection between the frontend (built with Vue.js) and the backend (built with Spring Boot) is established through a RESTful API.
 The backend provides a RESTful API to handle todo data management using Spring Boot.
 Key functions include:
 - GET /todo: Retrieve the list of todos.
 - GET /todo/{id}: Retrieve a todo item by ID.
 - POST /todo: Add a new todo item.